FISCO-BCOS/SCStudio/README.md

 **a) Smart contract security check**

-Secsoldity use a ensemble analysis tool to check whether there is a vulnerability in the current smart contract.
+Secsoldity use an ensemble analysis tool to check whether there is a vulnerability in the current smart contract.
 At present, Secsolidity supports 56 kinds of common vulnerabilities such as 'Reentrancy', 'Overflow', 'TimeStamp Dependency' and 'Contract Backdoors'.

 In order to use this function, the developer can use the following command:
 ```
-SecSolidity: Analyze Contract
+SCStudio: Analyze Contract
 ```
 For now, the time limit for each contract is set as 60 seconds.